singhal/python_workshop/resource.md

 - while, for

 ### Function Practice
+- Write a function that takes a temperature in degrees in Celsius and returns it in Farenheit
 - Write a function that takes two numbers as arguments and returns the larger of the two.
 If the two numbers are equal, you can decide what to do.
 - Write a function that takes a letter and returns `True` if it is a vowel.
 	- Hint: Python can check if something is in a list, for example: